HERE SOUL LIVES

 HIT THE RESET BUTTON:

 Central Georgia is actually a good place for a "weekend sabbatical".
-With Ocmulgee National Monument, Indian Springs and High Falls State Parks in close proximity, taking a hike is easy and convenient.
+With Ocmulgee Mounds National Historical Park, Indian Springs and High Falls State Parks in close proximity, taking a hike is easy and convenient.
 Or, drop a kayak into Lake Juliette, the Ocmulgee River or Lake Tobesofkee.
 Being outdoors can refresh your spirit.
 Let go of your worries and observe nature for a day or two.

 If you need a distraction from the noise in your head, browse through one of Macon's museums taking time to thoughtfully consider the exhibits.
 Of course, just sitting at the campfire is a great time for reconnecting with your soul - just mute the electronics!